 There is nothing like a team outing to lift the morale of employees and encourage team spirit in the workplace.
 Team spirit can be defined as the feeling of oneness people have that enables them to work together harmoniously.

-There are many other different reasons why good companies organise corporate team outings.
-Some of these reasons include:
+There are many different reasons why good companies encourage team spirit, these include:

 Taking part in volunteering events encourages both the company and employees to give back to the community, while promoting the causes they care about most.
 Community service projects such as sponsoring a team of employees in a charity walk not only draw your employees together; they also allow your company to give back to your community.

 Besides being a good corporate citizen, employers can feel confident knowing that participating in volunteer activities outside of the office can help employees recover from work and come back re-energized.